 - a.
-Describe the organization's experience delivering the solicited workforce services and complete Attachment D (Reference Chart), indicating the number of years the respondent has provided employment services. - Describe the respondent's staffing plan, including the salary ranges that will be used to ensure the successful delivery of the solicited services using Attachment P (CareerSource Center Staffing) as a reference. - c.
+Describe the organization's experience delivering the solicited workforce services and complete Attachment D (Reference Chart), indicating the number of years the respondent has provided employment services. - b.
+Describe the respondent's staffing plan that will be used to ensure the successful delivery of the solicited services.
+Attachment P (CareerSource Center Staffing) should be used as a reference for the position descriptions utilized in the staffing plan. - c.
 Provide an organizational chart of all staff and complete the Attachment C (Qualifications of Administrative and Program Staff Chart).
 Resumes for all identified personnel are to be attached to the completed chart.
-If additional staff will be hired, include a job description for the proposed staff. - d.
+If additional staff will be hired, a job description for each proposed staff should be included as part of the attachments. - d.
 Describe the organization's financial control process that will be used in the delivery of the solicited services. - e.
 Complete the Funding Sources Chart (Attachment E). - 3.
-Technical Proposal Narrative Thirty-Five (35) Page Limit (Limit excludes applicable Attachments)
+Technical Proposal Narrative Thirty (30) Page Limit (Limit excludes applicable Attachments)